Explosive-James/Unity-Advanced-Gravity/EXTENSION.md

 ## Creating Custom Gravity Inspector:

-To create a custom inspector for your gravity field you'll need an **Editor** folder in your project, these are special folders in Unity that create an editor onl assembly that won't be built.
+To create a custom inspector for your gravity field you'll need an **Editor** folder in your project, these are special folders in Unity that create an editor onl assembly that won't be built.<br>
 Inside this folder you'll want to create a new script and make sure to include the **UnityEditor**, **AdvancedGravity** and **AdvancedGravityEditor.Inspectors** namespaces, inherit from **Editor** and give it the **CustomEditor** attribute:

 	using UnityEditor;